TechieTeee/Otaku/README.md

 3. Follow the prompts to input the file path of the scene or section of text you want to translate.

 ## Good Movies with Japanese Translations to Try Out
+- Easter Sunday
+- Tomb Raider
 - DC Marvel movies - a lot of them have Japanese translations (Into the Spider Verse,etc.)
+- Ratatouille
-- Easter Sunday
+- The Incredibles
 - Coco
-- Tomb Raider

 ## Contributing
 Contributions are welcome!
 If you have any suggestions for improvement or would like to report a bug, please open an issue or submit a pull request.